connorfcruz/cruz-connor-portfolio/docs/networking/assignment2.md

 - Hidden files/directories always start with a '.'
 - To reveal hidden files/directories when using a command, add the '-a' switch

+### Troubleshooting Network Issues

+This assignment explained the **fundamental troubleshooting process:**

+1. Determine if the device is connected.
+2. Check if the device is assigned an IP address.
+3. Check if the device can reach the internet.
+4. Check if DNS is functional (i.e. it can look up names).

+**Device Connection/IP Address**

+To check for a device's IP address (on a Mac), one must use the `ifconfig` command.
+If the Mac is connected to the router via ethernet, an active IP address should be displayed on *en0*.
+However, if it is connected to the router via Wi-Fi, *en1* should be active instead.

+Here is the output when `ifconfig` was run:

+INSERT OUTPUT

+Note that the Mac connected to the router via Wi-Fi, so *en1* being active makes sense.

+To see what happens when the device is not connected, the Wi-Fi was turned off on the Mac by toggling the Wi-Fi switch.
+As a result, both *en0* and *en1* became inactive:

+INSERT OUTPUT

+When reconnecting to Wi-Fi, the same results as the initial run  of `ifconfig` were output.

+**Reachability**

 ## Technical Development

 ### Map The Maze (Part 2)